pac4j/pac4j/README.md

     // get the SAML2 profile
     Saml2Profile saml2Profile = client.getUserProfile(credentials, context);

+#### Additional configuration:

+Once you have an authenticated web session on the Identity Provider, usually it won't prompt you again to enter your credentials and it will automatically generate you a new assertion.
+By default, the SAML pac4j client will accept assertions based on a previous authentication for one hour.
+If you want to change this behaviour, set the maximumAuthenticationLifetime parameter:

+    // Lifetime in seconds
+    client.setMaximumAuthenticationLifetime(600);

 ### Multiple clients

 If you use multiple clients, you can use more generic objects.
 All profiles inherit from the *org.pac4j.core.profile.CommonProfile* class: